paldhous/ucb/2018/data-bootcamp/md/index.md

 ==**Note:**== Sometimes when working in a spreadsheet you may choose to delete columns or cells that you have finished working with.
 If these are being used in formulas to calculate other values, those values will be lost.
 So you may sometimes choose to replace formulas with the actual calculated values, to prevent this happening.

 To do this for column of calculated values, select the entire column by clicking on the letter letter at the top, then copy the entire column by typing `⌘-C`.
 Now select `Edit>Paste special>Paste values only` from the top menu.
-Do this for the new `KILLED_INJURED` column and notice that the formulas have been replaced by numbers:
+Do this for the new `KILLED_INJURED` column and notice that the formulas in the formula bar (`fx`, at top left) have been replaced by numbers:

 ![](./img/img10.jpg)

 ### Sort data

-To answer our first question, we can now sort the data on the `KILLED_INJURED` colums to find the collision with the largest number of total casualities.
+To answer our first question, we can now sort the data on the `KILLED_INJURED` column to find the collision with the largest number of total casualties.

 Click on the letter `K` for this column, then select `Data>Sort sheet by column K,Z->A` from the top menu.
 This will sort the collisions in descending order of the total number of people killed or injured:

 ![](./img/img11.jpg)

-This reveals that the collision with most casualties happened on Sept 5, 2014, at the intersection of 18th St. and Burbeck Ave., in which 11 people were injured and no one was killed.
+This reveals that the collision with most casualties happened on Sept.
+5, 2014, at the intersection of 18th St. and Burbeck Ave., in which 11 people were injured and no one was killed.

 ![](./img/img12.jpg)